sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 *Release date - 30.06.2023*

 * New: Support for the Real Cookie Banner by devowl.io
+* Tweak: Update Google Ads Enhanced Conversions to use sha256.
 * Tweak: Refactored saving the order status to optimize compatibility with cached nonces on purchase confirmation pages.
 * Tweak: Added filters that can be used to add more selectors for add-to-cart and begin-checkout buttons.
 * Tweak: Enabled sslverify unless on localhost.